Lala Lajpat Rai: After the return from the Exile to Mandalay

+Lalaji was a hard working person.
+He didn't pass his time in idleness', instead he utilised his time and delivered lectures, wrote for many newspapers like The Times and wrote some great books like the Young India (which was banned by the British Government for several years but the ban was released when a case was filed against the ban and nothing special was found which would have caused the government to ban the book) and collected a huge amount of fund.
+He had to do learn all the skills necessary to running a household including cooking food, cleaning and doing laundry.
+He faced hardship due to shortage of money set aside for himself though he had lot amount of funds but he said that he won't use a single penny from the fund as the fund was meant for the investment for the country's needs.
+He also extended his trip to Japan and the US.

+After applying many times for the return to India, he went to the UK and spoke to the Secretary of India and managed to get his permit back to India.

 Travel to the United States

-Lajpat Rai travelled to the United States in 1917, and then returned during World War I. He toured Sikh communities along the Western Seaboard, visited the Tuskegee University in Alabama, and met with workers in the Philippines.
+Lajpat Rai travelled to the United States in 1916, and then returned during World War I. He toured Sikh communities along the Western Seaboard, visited the Tuskegee University in Alabama, and met with workers in the Philippines.
 His travelogue, The United States of America (1916), details these travels and features extensive quotations from leading African American intellectuals, including W.E.B.
-Du Bois and Fredrick Douglass.
+Du Bois and Booker T. Washington.
 While in the United States he had founded the Indian Home Rule League in New York City and a monthly journal, the Young India and Hindustan Information Services Association.
 Rai petitioned the United States House Committee on Foreign Affairs, painting a vivid picture of maladministration by the British Raj in India, the aspirations of Indian public for independence amongst many other points which strongly sought the support of the international community for the attainment of Indian independence.
 The 32-page petition, which was prepared overnight, was discussed in the U.S. Senate in October 1917.
 The book also argues for the notion of "color-caste," suggesting sociological similarities between race in the US and caste in India.
-During World War I, Lajpat Rai lived in the United States, but he returned to India in 1919 and in the following year led the special session of the Congress Party that launched the non-co-operation movement.
+During World War I, Lajpat Rai lived in the United States, but he returned to India in 1919 and in the following year led the special session of the Indian National Congress that launched the non-co-operation movement.
 He was imprisoned from 1921 to 1923 and elected to the legislative assembly on his release.